seanbarton/salesforce/README.md

 ### Extending the Record class

-The included `LyonStahl\Salesforce\Record` class can be used without modification as a generic "salesforce record" implementation - it will automatically set properties based on what's fetched from the Api.
+The included `seanbarton\Salesforce\Record` class can be used without modification as a generic "salesforce record" implementation - it will automatically set properties based on what's fetched from the Api.
 However, the intent is that applications will extend from it and define the properties needed for each of their Salesforce objects.
 This allows for a consistent schema that your code can rely on, and even lets you implement some level of validation directly in your application.

 To build your own Salesforce Object, you must:

--   extend from `LyonStahl\Salesforce\Record`
+-   extend from `seanbarton\Salesforce\Record`
 -   define the object fields as public properties
 -   list any properties that must not be included in update() calls (e.g., renamed fields, nested objects or object lists) in UNEDITABLE_FIELDS.
 -   add any necessary logic in `setField()` (e.g., building a new object if your record has a relation)